-Philippines-based artist Lee Paje is showing two oil on copper works in APT10.
-Her triptych The stories that weren’t told 2019 and Somewhere, someday when we are the sea 2021 — a suspended 12-panel polyptych commissioned for APT10 — destabilise normative ideas of gender in creation myths and imagine an inclusive vision of paradise.
+Philippines-based artist Lee Paje's triptych The stories that weren’t told 2019 and Somewhere, someday when we are the sea 2021 — a suspended 12-panel polyptych commissioned for APT10 — destabilise normative ideas of gender in creation myths and imagine an inclusive vision of paradise.
 Abigail Bernal first met with Paje in Manila in October 2019, during APT10 research travel.
-Two years later, in November 2021, they built on that early meeting and subsequent conversations to record a zoom interview for the opening weekend public programs.
+Two years later, in November 2021, they built on that early meeting and subsequent conversations to record a Zoom interview for APT10 opening weekend public programs.
 This interview was adapted from the recorded conversation.1

 As a young child, seeing the mural for the first time, I was fascinated by the creation myth’s imagery and grand narrative.
 I remember the nurse at the hospital said that it is about the creation of the very first two people who are meant for each other.
 And this made an impression on me.
 Even at a young age, I felt that this does not fit how I see myself and the world around me.

 Later I realised how similar, and yet nuanced, the myth is from the story of Adam and Eve.
 In Si Malakas at Si Maganda, the first man and woman were born at the same time and from the same bamboo, while Adam was created first, and then Eve was created from Adam’s rib.
 I guess this says a lot about the social status of both sexes in the two different cultures from which the myths emerged.